qianzhong516/serverless-portfolio/README.md

 ## Infrastructure as Code Repository

-The infrastructure is provisioned by the [janice-zhong-iac repository](https://github.com/qianzhong516/janice-zhong-iac), which uses Terraform-based pipelines to manage resources.
+The infrastructure is provisioned by the [Serverless Portfolio repository](https://github.com/qianzhong516/serverless-portfolio-iac), which uses Terraform-based pipelines to manage resources.

 ## Further Reading